takashilawson/optofluidics/README.md

 The HDF5 must contain measurement groups containing a set of timelapses.
 Each timelapse contains a collection of timestamped spectral data.

-Each spectrum is expected to have a background spectrum and reference spectrum defined stored as an attribute.
+Each spectrum is expected to have a background spectrum stored as an attribute.

+Absorbance calculations also assume a reference spectrum stored as an attribute.

 Modelling functions assume a methyl viologen photoreduction process with carbon dots as the photosensitiser and EDTA as the sacrificial electron donor.
 Carbon dots are modelled with an error function to describe their delay/activation period.
 The bleaching of the photoreduced methyl viologen radical, and complexation of methyl viologen with EDTA, are both accounted for in the model.